PhD in Journalism

 Doctoral study in journalism and mass communication is an interdisciplinary enterprise.
 The doctoral program is designed by the student in collaboration with the advisor and doctoral committee.
 Course selections are based on the intellectual requirements of the dissertation and the teaching areas the student wishes to pursue.
 No courses that focus primarily on professional skills may be counted toward the doctoral program, whether taken at the master’s or the doctoral level.
 Courses from journalism should compose no more than two-thirds of the total credit.

-Students are admitted to the PhD program in journalism when they have passed Doctoral Research Design (qualifying examination), which must be taken the semester in which the student completes 18 hours.
+Students are admitted to the PhD program in journalism when they have passed Doctoral Research Portfolio (qualifying examination), which must be taken the semester in which the student completes 18 hours.
 Graduate School regulations about comprehensive examinations, dissertations, plans of study, residency and other matters are specified in the Degree Requirements section of the catalog.

 Doctoral students who plan to teach will participate in a teaching program.
 Each student’s teaching skills will be evaluated in the first year of study, at which point planning for the student’s future teaching opportunities begins.
 Most students will serve as teaching assistants in such classes as JOURN 1100 or JOURN 2100 during their third semester in the program.